Updated: July 09, 2024 7 mins read Published: January 30, 2024

 AgriTech companies agree that the legacy approach of spraying weeds with broadcast sprayers requires significant adjustments.
 Growers want to advance time-tested equipment with software technologies that can increase the precision of spraying.

-The technologies that contribute most to increasing spraying precision are GPS autosteering and guidance, automated control of the boom height for changing terrain, and pulse modulation to adjust dosages in accordance with sprayer speed.
+The technologies that contribute most to increasing spraying precision are GPS autosteering and guidance, automated control of the boom height for changing terrain, and pulse modulation to adjust dosages in accordance with intelligent sprayer speed.

 How smart spraying solutions work